iamvikshan/.github/.github/SECURITY.md

 ## Contact

-If you have any questions, please reach out directly to us at foss@vikshan.tech.
+If you have any questions, please reach out directly to us at foss@vikshan.me.

 ## Credits